Krisha1703/Interactive-Calculator/README.md

 - Interactive Buttons
   Each button provides audio feedback on click, enhancing the interactive experience.
 - Error Handling
-  For any invalid input, the calculator displays error and prompts the user to enter the valid input
+  For any invalid input, the calculator displays the error and prompts the user to enter the valid input
 - Distinct Modes
   The option to switch between dark, neutral, and light themes caters to user preferences and visual comfort.
 - Control Buttons
   Buttons with the ability to delete the last character, clear the display, and showcase the previous answer.

 **Project Structure**

 The project structure is as follows:

 index.html: Main HTML file containing the calculator interface.